MSC Grandiosa vs MSC Seashore

 Ship Features and Activities

 Both ships have lots of activities to keep you busy throughout your cruise.
 Below you'll see a list of some of the major features on these ships.
-You might up paying more while on board the Grandiosa.
-Only 50% of the activities below are included in your cruise fare.
+You might end up paying more while on board the Grandiosa.
+Only 53% of the activities below are included in your cruise fare.
 On the Seashore, 54% of the activities are included at no additional cost.

 MSC